 (1) Is customarily learned in a practical way through a structured, systematic program of supervised training on the job;

-(2) Involves manual, mechanical, and/or technical skills applicable in like occupations throughout an industry;
+(2) Involves progressive attainment of manual, mechanical, and/or technical skills applicable in like occupations throughout an industry;

-(3) Requires two thousand or more hours of work experience to learn;
+(3) Requires two thousand or more hours of on-the-job training;

-(4) Requires related instruction to supplement the on-the-job experience training;
+(4) Requires related instruction to supplement the on-the-job training;

 (5) Is clearly identified and commonly recognized or accepted throughout an industry; and